da1nerd/crgundb/PROTOCOL.md

 ## Definitions

 * **node** This is what I'm calling a server running some GunDB code.
-It could be a server or a client, but in some fashion it participates in propogating messages through the network.
+It could be a server or a client, but in some fashion it participates in propagating messages through the network.
 * **network** this is a collection of nodes spread over a geographic region, that have at least one link to another node in the network.
 * **message** this is information transmitted to and from a node.
 * **record** a piece of information being sent in the message.